addisonhall/ahdesign.antlers/README.md

 Statamic (http://statamic.com) is a no-database, flat-file content management system that is far more capable than you would ever expect it to be.
 It's crazy fun to develop with as well.

-If you use a beautyfier in VSC
+If you use a beautifier in VSC
 ------------------------------

 Update your VSC settings, p.e.: